 World Weightlifting Championships

-The weightlifting tournaments held during the Summer Olympics from 1964 to 1984 are counted as World Weightlifting Championships of the corresponding year.
+The weightlifting tournaments held during the Summer Olympics from 1964 to 1984 are counted as the World Weightlifting Championships of the corresponding year.

-Overall, the most successful countries have been China, Soviet Union and Bulgaria.
+Recently, the most successful countries have been China, Soviet Union and Bulgaria.